aspilla/asMOD/asCompactRaidBuff/README.md

 *   **Tracking of Essential Heal-over-Time (HoT) Effects (Top Right, Center Right, Bottom Right):**
     *   Monitors essential HoT buffs that healers need to maintain.
+    *   For Restoration Druids, Rejuvenation also changes color, and even when Rejuvenation and Lifebloom are present together, they can be distinguished by color.
     *   Displays HoTs in designated locations (top right, center right, bottom right) for quick and easy tracking.
     *   HoT buff positions can be adjusted via `Esc >> Options >> AddOns >> asCompactRaidBuff`.